chrisloughnane/animation_nodes_manual/docs/user_guide/getting_started/data.rst

 Copying Data
 ============

 Animation Nodes automatically copy data if needed.
-For example, if you have a list of vectors and you input it to a single shuffl node, the data don't need to be copied and the original list is shuffled.
+For example, if you have a list of vectors and you input it to a single shuffle node, the data don't need to be copied and the original list is shuffled.
 If however I input it to another shuffle node, the data has to be copied because two nodes are using it, if it wasn't copied, then the second node will shuffle the shuffled list and not the list itself.

 Animation Nodes have an option to identify nodes that copy data, you can enable by chaning **Color Mode** to *Needed Copies* in the developer panel.